 Section 4(2) of the Child Abduction Act 1984 (the Act) confirms that the DPP's consent is required for the prosecution of all offences under section 1.
 Act.
 The DPP consent is also required for a prosecution under section 5 of the Act (the offence of kidnapping a child under 16 by a person connected with the child.)

 Section 2 of the Child Abduction Act 1984 makes it an offence for a person that is not connected with a child to unlawfully take or detain a child under the age of 16.
 This may apply to the child’s father where he was not married to the mother at the time of the child’s birth.
 Section 2 (3) of the Child Abduction Act 1984 provides a defence in these circumstances if that person believed, on reasonable grounds that he was the child’s father.

 Where there was both a high level of harm and a high level of culpability, the sentence should be five to seven years after a trial (see, e.g., Kayani EWCA Crim 2871, 2 Cr App R (S) 38 (214).)
 Further information, including links to the Hague Convention and information regarding the relationship between civil and criminal proceedings can be accessed via the Gov.uk website entitled International Child Abduction and contact Unit.

-In the case of R v Wilson EWCA Crim 2544 the circumstances of whether a child had put herself in a position of harm was the issue in that it had been initially suggested that the child had been a "predator".
+In the case of R v Wilson EWCA Crim 2544 it was argued in mitigation that the child victim (aged under 13) had initiated the defendant’s sexual activity with her.
 The Court of Appeal disagreed and concluded that it was far from a mitigating feature.
-The Court of Appeal determined that it was an aggravating feature that, on the offender's account, the victim had initiated what happened, it was in fact to be taken as an aggravating factor as the defendant had taken advantage of the victim's vulnerability.
+The Court of Appeal determined that it was an aggravating feature that, on the offender's account, the victim had initiated what happened on the basis that the defendant had taken advantage of the victim's vulnerability.